 - Soma produces withdrawal symptoms if the drug is suddenly stopped after consuming for long period of time.
-Studies conducted after the marketing strategies with SOMA, shows cases of dependence, withdrawal, and abuse after prolonged use of drug by the individuals.
-If the pain in musculoskeletal system still persists as previously, the individuals are advised to contact their healthcare provider for further evaluation.
-Withdrawal symptoms include headache, nausea, stomach pain, insomnia and seizure.
+Studies conducted after the marketing strategies with SOMA, showcases of dependence, withdrawal, and abuse after prolonged use of the drug by the individuals.
+If the pain in the musculoskeletal system still persists as previously, the individuals are advised to contact their healthcare provider for further evaluation.
+Withdrawal symptoms include headache, nausea, stomach pain, insomnia, and seizure.
 Dose tapering is done before it is actually stopped by the patient.
 Especially withdrawal of high dose Carisoprodol can be life-threatening.
 A titration plan can be agreed between the patient and the physician to check whether the drug is safe, comfortable and effective to avoid drug dependence and drug addiction.

 - As the drug has sedative properties, individuals should avoid driving and operating hazardous machinery.
 Anything which requires an individual to be awake and alert should be avoided.

 - Discuss with your healthcare provider if you are taking CNS depressant drugs including alcohol as carisoprodol may have additive depressive action on CNS.
 Alcohol intake may increase the dizziness and drowsiness due to its CNS depressant nature.

 CNS depression occurs due to overdosage of SOMA.
 Basic measures should be taken depending upon clinical presentation of the SOMA overdose.
 Overdosing may cause severe side effects such as

 - Problem in breathing

 - Muscle pain

 - Headache has been reported with SOMA overdosage.